 Arriving a little early at a free camp should ensure you get a good spot.
 If you think that the area you’re heading to might be popular arriving early is a good idea because some of these spots fill up very quickly.
 However we had no such problems.

 We like to keep our meals simple when we are travelling.
-After a day on the road or exploring we don’t want to have to spend ages cooking so a barbeque and salad suits us fine.
-Keeping meals simple also means less washing up which means less water usage.
+After a day on the road or exploring we don’t want to have to spend ages cooking so a BBQ and salad suits us fine.
+We don’t have an oven so we do all our cooking outside on our Weber Baby Q. Keeping meals simple also means less washing up which means less water usage.
 A win when you are free camping.

 6. PHONE AND TV RECEPTION

 Don’t expect phone service, decent radio or TV reception in some regional areas.
-We found several spots where there was no reception for anything until you were almost inside the town limits.
+We have found several spots where there is no reception for anything until you were almost inside the town limits.
+Even Telstra doesn’t work everywhere you go.
 Therefore, some books or a few board games or even something crafty might be needed to keep you or the kids occupied of an evening.

 7. LEAVE NO TRACE

 If you are planning on free camping it is essential that you leave no trace.
 This means taking all your rubbish with you if there are no bins provided.
 If fires are permitted make sure you use a designated fire pit or a spot that has already had a fire on it.
 Don’t make a new site and as always, make sure the fire is fully extinguished with water before you leave.

 If you do have to take rubbish away with you, a spare wheel bin bag, is ideal to put your smelly rubbish in.

 ***This post contains Affiliate Links as per our Disclosure Policy***